 4. Akash Network is ideal for DAOs

-Akash is ideal for DAOs needing compute.
+Akash is ideal for DAOs that need compute.
 The way DAOs operate currently is that they need to elect someone to provide and use a credit card.

 Akash on the other hand involves no credit cards.
 It is non-custodial and you have the option to control a wallet by multisig which means that a deployment can directly be controlled by DAOs.